shon/sphc/README.rst

 ============================

  - *Very alpha yet* but works
- - Tested only on Python3
+ - Only on Python3/ 2.x
  - To add more tests

 As simple as below::